Carlos Pérez | Fieldfisher

 Skip to main content

-He has also given training courses to the Guardia Civil and the Cuerpo Nacional de Policía on software intellectual property, software piracy and on techniques for the prosecution of software piracy; he has also been in charge of advising one of the first banks in Spain on the drafting of its Binding Corporate Rules in the field of its international data transfers through its multinational group structure.
+I have provided training to the Guardia Civil and the National Police on software intellectual property, software piracy and investigative techniques.
+I have also advised one of the first banks in Spain on the drafting of its Binding Corporate Rules for international data transfers within its multinational group.

 Download Profile